Huntington School, York

-Huntington School is a coeducational, comprehensive secondary school situated in Huntington, York, England, with approximately 1,500 pupils.
+Huntington School is a coeducational, comprehensive secondary school in Huntington, York, England, with approximately 1,500 pupils.

 History

-The school opened in September 1966 and became a comprehensive school in September 1973.
+The school opened in 1966 and became a comprehensive school in September 1973.
 The school's application to become a Specialist Technology college was granted in 1997.

 Study

 The arts

 The school holds the public 'Arts Festival' yearly in which music, art, drama, and dance exhibits are prepared and performed.
+The Arts Festival are usually organized by an overarching theme, such as "Fearless" in 2025 and "What if" in 2026.
 The drama department hold separate plays and musicals during the course of the year, such as Blood Brothers.
 As well as this, a pantomime is put on every year for both students and the public by Sixth Formers and choral and musical concerts are held throughout the academic year too.
 Music groups at the school include Choir 21, Man Choir, and Secret Choir, composed of girls, boys, and Sixth Formers respectively.
-There are also instrumental groups such as Big Band, Little Band, Broad Band, and Saxophone, Woodwind, and String ensembles.
+There are also instrumental groups such as Big Band, Little Band, Broad Band, and Saxophone, Clarinet, Flute, and String ensembles.